msik-404/karma-app-posts/README.md

 any environment. gRPC simplifies microservices API implementation and later the usage of the API. gRPC is self-documenting, all available service methods and message structures can be found inside [proto file](https://github.com/msik-404/karma-app-posts/blob/main/src/main/proto/karma_app_posts.proto).

-In this project to help with message validation I use: [protovalidate-java](https://github.com/bufbuild/protovalidate-java).
+In this project to help with message validation [protovalidate-java](https://github.com/bufbuild/protovalidate-java) is used.
 This project significantly simplifies validation of messages and reduces the time required to build stable system.
 Additionally potential user of this microservice can see which fields are required and what constraints need to be met to build valid message.